 Colleges and institutes occupy a critical space in Canada’s innovation ecosystem and their impact continues to grow!
-Our 2019-2020 applied research survey demonstrates the tangible impact of college and institute applied research across all sectors of the economy and in communities all over the country.
+Our 2021-2022 applied research survey demonstrates the tangible impact of college and institute applied research across all sectors of the economy and in communities all over the country.

-In 2019-2020, 42,000 students contributed to applied research projects at college and institute laboratories and research centres.
-Their work and the state-of-the-art research infrastructure available help support innovation in various sectors of the economy.
+In 2021-2022, 27,000 students contributed to applied research projects at college and institute laboratories and research centres.
+Their work and the state-of-the-art research infrastructure available at colleges and institutes help support innovation in various sectors of the economy.
 These immersive experiences also provided students with a multitude of advantages, including the unique opportunity to: